 [100 years from the date of birth of any beneficiary who received benefits from the Fund after the member’s death].

-Where you seek to access your pensions information via a pensions dashboard, the pensions dashboard regulations require us to retain different types of information (some of which includes personal data) for specific periods, as described in more detail here: https://www.pensionsdashboardsprogramme.org.uk/standards/data-retention-schedule.
+Where you seek to access your pensions information via a pensions dashboard, we will retain certain data relating to that access (some of which includes personal data) as required by the pensions dashboard regulations and relevant regulatory guidance.

 Your rights